- Concern #1: Prospective birth parents who care for their child would not think of adoption.

-    Reality: Birth parents always remember and love the children they place.
+Reality: Birth parents remember and love the children they place.

-- Concern #5: A birth parent will have serious emotional problems if they place their child for adoption.
+- Concern #5: Birth parent will have serious emotional problems if they place their child for adoption.

-Reality: Parents who place their child for adoption go through a natural grieving process and they commonly feel a sense of peace and strength from their decision.
+Reality: Birth parents who place their child for adoption go through a natural grieving process, and they commonly feel a sense of peace and strength from their decision.

 - Concern #6: No one can love a child as much as a birth parent.